1010101012101/log.txt/scribbles.md

 That's part of what got me finally started on this blog.
 And I'm glad I'm able to do one or two writings more frequently.

-I'm really hungry foe productivity, and I'm prepared to shed all unhelpful habits.
+I'm really hungry for productivity, and I'm prepared to shed all unhelpful habits.
 I

 ================#####=================